Yaolibergner/Reconcile/README.md

-This reconcile program is designed for acountants who need to manually reconcile an internal accounting system vs. bank statments.
+This reconcile program is designed for acountants who need to manually reconcile an internal accounting system vs. bank statements.
 You can upload hundreds and thousands of transactions amounts, to find a subset of transactions that total a given amount.

 How to use it: